 Technology and Model Generation

-Patient-specific induced pluripotent stem cell (iPSC) models allow us to replicate a specific patient’s disease in cells in a petri dish, which allows us to study the molecular changes and processes that occur, as well as quickly and safely test potential drug treatments. iPSCs created in the Tau Consortium carry the rare A152T variant of the tau gene.
+Stem Cell Models – Patient-specific induced pluripotent stem cell (iPSC) models allow us to replicate a specific patient’s disease in cells in a petri dish, which allows us to study the molecular changes and processes that occur, as well as quickly and safely test potential drug treatments. iPSCs created in the Tau Consortium carry several rare variants, including A152T, of the tau gene.
 Studying these cells with mass spectrometry allows the investigator to determine how much tau is produced and in what form.
 These cells can also be compared to other stem cells from someone with the same variant but no disease.
-The difference between the two people can illuminate any modifier effects of other genes or states (e.g., methylation, phosphorylation). iPSC models have already shown that the A152T variation increased tau fragmentation and phosphorylation, both toxic, while correcting the mutation removes the tauopathy.
+The difference between the two people can illuminate any modifier effects of other genes or states (e.g., methylation, phosphorylation). iPSC models have already shown that A152T variation increased tau fragmentation and phosphorylation, both toxic, while correcting the mutation removes the tauopathy.